HHS/simpler-grants-gov/documentation/decisions/infra/0009-environment-use-cases.md

 What does it mean for a `dev` to be the "wild west"?
 Well, specifically:

 - Any given engineer can "reserve" a part of dev that is not currently in use.
 Reserving dev looks like posting to #topic-engineering and saying _"Hi all, I'm going to be deploying `infra/api/database` this sprint to work on ticket 999"_.
 This sets the understanding that you will be repeatedly deploying to dev, from your laptop, for the duration of the sprint.
-- When you initially reserve dev, you should assume that it is broken and must be "repaired" in some way before you can properly utilize it.
-You might be able to use it "as-is" if you are lucky, but that should not be relied upon.
-- Dev can be left as-is when you are done with it.
-You are not obligated to "cleanup" after yourself when using dev.
 - Dev should not contain anything of any great importance.
 If you were to wake up Monday morning to your special dev setup having been accidentally deleted, it should not represent a major setback in your plans.
+- Dev should be "reset" to the `main` branch when you are done with it.
+Which is to say, you should deploy `main` to dev after you are done testing a batch of changes.

 ## Out of Scope (for this ADR)